Getting the vaccine will protect you from the coronavirus — and it may keep people around you healthier, too

 There is also evidence to suggest the vaccines could prevent people from getting the coronavirus all together.

 In Moderna’s trial study, there was some provisional evidence that the vaccine could prevent some asymptomatic cases.
 Another study showed the Pfizer vaccine significantly prevented spread in animals, according to the company’s chief executive.
-That’s promising, but we don’t have any results from that kind of a study in humans yet.
+That’s promising, but we don’t yet have any results from that kind of a study in humans.

-The Israeli Ministry of Health found that one week after being fully vaccinated, only 317 people out of 715,425 tested positive for the coronavirus.
+The Israeli Health Ministry found that one week after being fully vaccinated, only 317 people out of 715,425 tested positive for the coronavirus.
 That suggests the vaccines are preventing some asymptomatic infection, but it was only a survey and not a rigorous study.

 Does that mean I will transmit less of it to others?